 Also, make sure you register with your local authority under the Right to Build, which requires local authorities in England to keep track of the demand for serviced plots in their area.

-Choose a Self Build Route
+Which Self Build Route to Choose?

 The self build process is flexible enough that a self builder can decide just how involved they want to be in the project.
 Make this decision early as it will have major cost implications.